How long COVID sheds light on other mysterious (and lonely) chronic illnesses

 A lot of women who ended up diagnosed with hysteria had abdominal pain, bouts of fatigue, symptoms that came and went.
 So doctors originally were trying to kind of figure out what was wrong with these women, and they thought that it was a disorder of the nervous system, which was newly discovered and something there was a lot of excitement around.
 And when they couldn't find an answer in their tests, they then ended up abandoning that idea.
 Doctors start to increasingly talk about the ways that hysteria is caused by women's brains, that women are trying to use their brains too much and so therefore they're sick.

 The reason I [say] autoimmune diseases and chronic fatigue syndrome or myalgic encephalomyelitis and chronic Lyme disease and fibromyalgia ... are today's "hysteria" is that ... in the research I did you can see medicine is incredibly uncomfortable with areas of uncertainty, diseases it can't measure, diseases it doesn't have a really clear handle on.
-And so when ... anyone who has one of these diseases goes into a doctor's office and says, "Doctor, I'm experiencing fatigue, I'm experiencing brain fog.
-It comes and goes."
-You very quickly get to the question of whether you're anxious when lab tests don't show really clear cut answers.
+And so when ... anyone who has one of these diseases goes into a doctor's office and says, "Doctor, I'm experiencing fatigue, I'm experiencing brain fog; it comes and goes," you very quickly get to the question of whether you're anxious. ...

 I want to be really clear, advances in how we treat mental illness are one of the great triumphs of 20th-century medicine, and it's really important to talk about mental health and chronic illness.
 But the problem I kept seeing patients talk to me about — and what happened to me — is that doctors often go to the suspicion of anxiety in a way that forecloses further investigation into what might be going on.